-Since Divi’s new sizing options have come out, we’ve created a few tutorials that show you how to create hover reveals.
+Since Divi and its new sizing options have come out, we’ve created a few tutorials that show you how to create hover reveals.
 In those tutorials, the hidden content was placed vertically.
 In some cases, however, you might want to create a horizontal reveal instead.
 In this post, we’re going to show you how to reveal images using hover grids and Divi’s overflow options.
 Making this work asks for a slightly different approach.
 We’ll use a one-column row and place all modules below each other and on hover, we’ll transform the column into a horizontal grid.
 You’ll be able to download the JSON file for free as well!

 Let’s get to it.